Editor’s note: This article was originally published in September 2020.

 “It was exciting.
 I was able to watch it on NASA Live, but if I was (still working for the) Kennedy Center, I would have been there at the launch and working with some of the people who worked on that rover,” she said.

 The couple is now presiding over 226 young missionaries.
-They have already had wonderful opportunities to help others in the first few months of their service as mission presidents in Baton Rouge as they have dealt with hurricane recovery.
+They have had wonderful opportunities to help others in the their service as mission president and companion in Baton Rouge as they have dealt with hurricane recovery.

 ► You may also like: President Nelson coauthors op-ed with NAACP leaders calling for racial harmony